Heart Rate Detection Using Camera

 ➔ It is necessary to accurately track and estimate the trajectory of particles, which requires more computational resources.

 ➔ The amplification of the action of the target object is to modify the motion trajectory of the particle.
-Since the position of the particle changes, it is necessary to fill the original position of the particle, as there is a continuous flow in action and system is closed therefore some other particle will take the position.
+Since the position of the particle changes, it is necessary to fill the original position of the particle, as there is a continuous flow in action and the system is closed therefore some other particle will take the position.
 This increases the complexity of the algorithm.

 What is “change” — the trajectory of the pixel of interest over time, such pixels often need to be assisted by manual or other prior knowledge;